BoldBigflank/bank/README.md

 # TODO
+ - Winner screen
+ - Keyboard controls
  - Implement websockets so many players can be a part of the same game
- - Winner screen
- - Make it blind accessible (label all icons, alert all history)
  - Animate rolling dice